Compare IPTV Subscription Plans

 The Stream Box hardware #

+The hardware section of any Virgin IPTV evaluation has to start with the puck itself.
 The Stream Box is roughly the size of a thick coaster, with HDMI 2.1 output, an Ethernet port, USB and Bluetooth for the remote and pairing accessories.
 It supports 4K HDR output (HDR10 and Dolby Vision on titles where the source delivers it), Dolby Atmos pass-through on capable apps, and AV1 decode for newer streaming sources.
 The remote is a Bluetooth voice unit with shortcut buttons to Netflix, ITVX and a configurable favourite, and it runs on AAA batteries rather than charging.

 Wi-Fi is dual-band, with Ethernet recommended whenever you can run a cable — particularly in households with the Virgin Hub 5 sitting at the opposite end of the property.
 The unit is fanless and silent in operation.
 The one practical complaint repeat-buyers raise is heat: parked in a closed AV cabinet without ventilation, the Stream Box will throttle picture quality during long sessions.
 A few centimetres of breathing room above and behind the box solves it.